 Clutter happens when writers use phrases, sentences, paragraphs, etc. that don’t add value to a story or message.
 Decluttering your text means saying only what’s necessary to convey your message.
 The more concise you are, the easier it will be for your readers to get it.

 - Don’t be redundant

-Don’t repeat the same point over and over (get it?).
+Don’t repeat the same point over and over and over (get the idea?).
 State it once, add details if appropriate, then move on.
-If any readers are confused or miss your point, they can go back and read the text again.
+If any readers are confused or miss your point, they can go back and re-read the text.
 There’s no need to say keep repeating it.

 - Keep it simple

 Work hard to pare your text down to the basic message.
 It can really help to have a writing plan, such as a detailed outline.
 Following that plan can really make writing straightforward, efficient, and effective.
 When you wander off course, it’s likely that you’re adding clutter.